http://www.fpnotebook.com/

 - Induction: Metronidazole gel 0.75% (Metrogel) nightly for 10 days

-- Maintenance: When wet prep with no clues, pH lower
+- Maintenance: When Wet Prep with no clue cells, pH lower

-- Metronidazole gel twice weekly for 3-6 months
+- Metronidazole gel twice weekly or (2 g oral monthly) for 3-6 months

 - References

-- Associated with higher risk of HIV Transmission
+- Associated with higher risk of HIV Transmission, as well as Gonorrhea, Chlamydia and Genital Herpes

-- Early second trimester with better pregnancy outcomes
+- Originally, second trimester treatment with Clindamycin was found with better pregnancy outcomes

-- Reduces preterm birth and late Miscarriage rate
+- Reduced preterm birth and late Miscarriage rate